cocos/cocos-docs/en/editor/inspector/index.md

 - `String`: entered directly into the text box using the keyboard.
 - `Boolean`: edited in the form of a checkbox, the selected state means the property value is true, the non-selected state means false.
 - `Enum`: edited in the form of a drop-down menu.
 Click the enumeration menu, and then select an item from the pop-up menu list to finish modifying the enumeration value.
-- `Color`: Click on the color property preview box, the **Color Picker** window will pop up, in this window use the mouse to directly click on the desired color, or directly enter the specified color in the RGBA color input box below.
+- `Color`: click on the color property preview box, the **Color Picker** window will pop up, in this window use the mouse to directly click on the desired color, or directly enter the specified color in the RGBA color input box below.
 Clicking anywhere outside the **Color Picker** window will close the window and use the last selected color as the property value.
 For example, the color picker component.

   ![ui-color](index/ui-color.png)